My Summer Story: Box office

+Critical response

 The film received mixed reviews.
 Entertainment Weekly gave it a B+, noting that the film improves on A Christmas Story, with better pacing and better-defined characters, but found Shepherd's narration to be "oh-so-drolly exaggerated" and "condescending".
 Robert Butler at The Kansas City Star called it "a sequel worth seeing" which revisits the humor of the original.

 Upon the release of the film on DVD in 2006, DVD Talk wrote that "My Summer Story is reasonably good", while criticizing the casting, but praising Shepherd's narration as "the film's saving grace".
 Christopher Null at MovieCritic.com referred to the film as a "lackluster sequel" with "little of the same charm" as A Christmas Story, and not "funny".
 A 2011 summary of best and worst movies filmed in Cleveland called the film a "dog", which "features none of the original cast" and "none of the original heart".